Twaddler01/rpg_similitude/README.md

 # Updates

+09-19-2024
+- Worked on an issue with equipment items that was removing an extra item from inventory when integrating 'REMOVE' button.
+Button works now but still needs actions (like placing back into inventory, etc).
+But, it is removed from array and disappears from elements when called again, as intended.
+- "Equipment" and "inventory" elements/tooltips are treated more universal, with slight variations between functions to perform similar tasks, which gives code a much cleaner organization.
+- Allowed user zooming in index.htnl file, which will probably stay.

 09-14-2024
 - Added health and resource bars for combat (energy/mana).
 - Created a function for showing player status as in combat, which is whenever a battle is started.